THE HISTORY OF CITYTEAM

 2012 – iDisciple was launched to train and equip disciples to make disciples, meet the needs of their community, and plant churches.

 2012-2013 – Cityteam published two books with Thomas Nelson Publishing.
-Miraculous Movements by Jerry Trousdale and The Father Glorified by Patrick Robertson & David Watson.
+Miraculous Movements by Jerry Trousdale and The Father Glorified by Patrick J. Robertson and David Watson.
 These books are now available in multiple languages.